feracotommaso/living_SEB_review/README.md

 To cite the {Living SEB project} in publications use:

 Feraco, T. (2025).
-The Living SEB Project: A Living Systematic Review and Meta-Analysis of Social, Emotional, and Behavioral Skills. <https://github.com/feracotommaso/living_SEB_review>
+The Living SEB Project: A Living Database for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills. <https://github.com/feracotommaso/living_SEB_review>

-A BibTeX entry for LaTeX users is
+A BibTeX entry is

 ```
 @Misc{,
     author       = {Feraco Tommaso},
-    title        = {The Living SEB Project: A Living Systematic Review and Meta-Analysis of Social, Emotional, and Behavioral Skills},
+    title        = {The Living SEB Project: A Living Database for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills},
     year         = 2025,
     howpublished = {GitHub repository},
     publisher    = {NA},